PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-09 17:27:06
+Last updated: 2024-04-09 17:27:39
-Random Quote: Jessica: "I miss you."
-Morty: "You miss the old me.
-You miss someone that loved you so much, you never had to love him back." - Morty Smith
+Random Quote: There's kids playing hockey in the back.
+It's like you want us to make fun of you! - Barney Stinson